What therefore God has joined together, let not man put asunder.— Matthew 19:6

 An active parishioner within the Diocese meets all of the qualifications of an “active registered parishioner” but is registered at and regularly attends Mass at another parish within the Diocese of Orlando.

 Out of the Diocese/Not Active: Cathedral – $1,500 / Chapel – $1,000

 This rate is for applicants who are not active at any parish within the Diocese of Orlando.
 They may be active members of a parish outside of the Diocese of Orlando.

-All fees must be paid 60 days prior to the wedding.
+All fees are to be paid 30 days prior to the wedding.

 Every marriage celebration is given 1.5 hours.
 For example, if you have a noon wedding all pictures must be complete and the wedding party must vacate the Cathedral no later than 1:30 PM.
 This time frame allows for a Mass or ceremony with approximately 30 minutes for pictures to follow (the church is not a place for a pre-photo shoot).
 We recommend that you have a list of who you want in the pictures for your photographer so the process runs smoothly and you are finished and exiting the building within the time frame allotted.

 Wear suitable attire.
 The bridal party should be dressed in suitable attire that speaks to the holiness and sanctity of marriage.